 Make gifts to charity.
 Donations to qualified charities aren't subject to gift tax.
 They may also be eligible for an income tax deduction, but this deduction may benefit fewer taxpayers than in the past.
-(See page 4.)
+(See "What's new!" on page 4.)